Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Provide regular coaching and training

 When QA analysts perform quality assurance in your call center, they’ll identify flaws in working processes at all levels.
-Agents, team leaders and managers can all contribute to poor customer service before a QA program flags mistakes.
+Agents, team leaders and managers can all contribute to poor customer service before a quality assurance program flags mistakes.

 Team leaders need to provide coaching and training to service agents based on data gathered during the quality assurance process.
 Strong communication skills are critical here, to help you relate to team members and ensure they understand how to improve.